Be that kid in your personal candy store!

-You might already have most of the tools you need to make candy:
+You might already have most of the tools you need to make candy in your kitchen right now:

 - Sugar is the most basic ingredient in candy, so quality matters.
 Use an unopened package of sugar; this will ensure that there has been no contamination from other ingredients commonly found in the kitchen, such as flour or salt.